libp2p/specs/tls/tls.md

 The key used to generate and sign this certificate SHOULD NOT be related to the host's key.
 Endpoints MAY generate a new key and certificate for every connection attempt, or they MAY reuse the same key and certificate for multiple connections.

 Endpoints MUST choose a key that will allow the peer to verify the certificate (i.e. choose a signature algorithm that the peer supports), and SHOULD use a key type that (a) allows for efficient signature computation, and (b) reduces the combined size of the certificate and the signature.
+In particular, RSA SHOULD NOT be used unless no elliptic curve algorithms are supported.

 Endpoints MUST NOT send a certificate chain that contains more than one certificate.
 The certificate MUST have `NotBefore` and `NotAfter` fields set such that the certificate is valid at the time it is received by the peer.
 When receiving the certificate chain, an endpoint MUST check these conditions and abort the connection attempt if (a) the presented certificate is not yet valid, OR (b) if it is expired.
+Endpoints MUST abort the connection attempt if more than one certificate is received.

 The certificate MUST contain the [libp2p Public Key Extension](#libp2p-public-key-extension).
 If this extension is missing, endpoints MUST abort the connection attempt.
+This extension MAY be marked critical.
 The certificate MAY contain other extensions; implementations MUST ignore extensions with unknown OIDs.
+Except as permitted by a future version of this specification, other extensions MUST NOT be critical.

+Certificates MUST omit the `subjectUniqueId` or `issuerUniqueId` fields in X.509 certificates.
+Endpoints MAY abort the connection attempt if these are present.

+Certificates MUST omit the optional ASN.1 NULL parameters in RSA-PSS AlgorithmIds.
+Endpoints MAY abort the connection attempt if these parameters are not omitted.

+Certificates MUST use the `NamedCurve` encoding for elliptic curve parameters.
+Endpoints MUST abort the connection attempt if is not used.
+Failure to enforce this restriction allows [“Whose Curve Is It Anyway”](https://whosecurve.com) attacks, which completely compromise the security of the connection.

 Note for clients: Since clients complete the TLS handshake immediately after sending the certificate (and the TLS `ClientFinished` message), the handshake will appear as having succeeded before the server had the chance to verify the certificate.
 In this state, the client can already send application data.
 If certificate verification fails on the server side, the server will close the connection without processing any data that the client sent.

 ### libp2p Public Key Extension